Puppy Vaccination Schedule: Keeping Your Pup Healthy

 What are vaccines?

-Vaccines are essential tools in veterinary medicine used to prevent diseases in animals.
+Vaccines are essential tools in medicine used to prevent diseases in animals.
 They contain either killed or modified forms of viruses, bacteria, or other pathogens that cause diseases.
 When administered to a puppy, vaccines stimulate their immune system to recognize and fight the particular disease.
 By doing so, vaccines provide puppies with immunity against potentially life-threatening diseases.

 How do vaccines work?